luvnft/podsearch/README.md

 - Then uses WhisperX to re-align the timestamps in accordance with the audio file (using the large [wav2vec](https://huggingface.co/jonatasgrosman/wav2vec2-large-xlsr-53-english) model.
 - Then finds the youtube video that fits to that audio file and updates the episode in the database.
 - Downloads the youtube video and finds the offset in seconds between the audio-podcast and video-podcast to save time and avoid having to re-transcribe audio from youtube video as well.
 This implementation uses [British Broadcasting Channel's](https://github.com/bbc/audio-offset-finder) own implementation.
 This value is then added or subtracted from the "start"-value that accompanies all segments.
+- DeviationCalculator:
+  - Positive means the youtube video needs reduction in the time
+  - Negative means the youtube video needs the addition of time
 - If a new podcast is added, express backend images endpoint uses sharp-package to resize image to webp-format and stores it in /uploads/ folder on digitalocean backend.

 ### General NGINX reverse proxy setup